BAAI-DCAI/SegVol/README.md

 - `$segvol_ckpt`: the path of SegVol's checkpoint (Download from [here](https://drive.google.com/drive/folders/1TEJtgctH534Ko5r4i79usJvqmXVuLf54?usp=drive_link)).

-- `$clip_dir`: the path of CLIP Text model folder (clip-vit-base-patch32).
-We recommand you to download it from [HuggingFace CLIP repo](https://huggingface.co/openai/clip-vit-base-patch32/tree/main) in offline environment.
-If your device is online, you can modify [the code](https://github.com/BAAI-DCAI/SegVol/blob/35f3ff9c943a74f630e6948051a1fe21aaba91bc/network/model.py#L69C22-L69C22) to make it easier to run.

 - `$work_dir`: any path of folder you want to save the log files and visualizaion results.

 Finally, you can control the prompt type, zoom-in-zoom-out mechanism and visualizaion process at [here](https://github.com/BAAI-DCAI/SegVol/blob/35f3ff9c943a74f630e6948051a1fe21aaba91bc/inference_demo.py#L208C11-L208C11).